lora-rs/lora-rs/README.md

 For developers wishing to add support for new LoRa chips or enhance support for existing chips:

-- <a href="https://github.com/ceekdee/lora/blob/main/src/mod_traits.rs">the RadioKind trait</a>, which must be implemented for each kind of LoRa chip for access through the lora crate API;
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/mod_traits.rs">the RadioKind trait</a>, which must be implemented for each kind of LoRa chip for access through the lora-phy crate API;
-- <a href="https://github.com/ceekdee/lora/blob/main/src/interface.rs">the interface implementation</a>, which captures the three key read/write operations allowing control of the LoRa chip from this crate through either opcode or register operations.
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/interface.rs">the interface implementation</a>, which captures the three key read/write operations allowing control of the LoRa chip from this crate through either opcode or register operations.

 Example RadioKind implementations and ancillary information:

-- <a href="https://github.com/ceekdee/lora/tree/main/src/sx1261_2">the Sx1261/2 radio kind</a>;
+- <a href="https://github.com/ceekdee/lora-phy/tree/main/src/sx1261_2">the Sx1261/2 radio kind</a>;
-- <a href="https://github.com/ceekdee/lora/tree/main/src/sx1276_7_8_9">the Sx1276/7/8/9 radio kind</a>.
+- <a href="https://github.com/ceekdee/lora-phy/tree/main/src/sx1276_7_8_9">the Sx1276/7/8/9 radio kind</a>.

 ## LoRa board-specific support

 LoRa boards use LoRa chip features differently.
 To suppport these variations within a radio kind implementation, BoardType and ChipType are available:

-- <a href="https://github.com/ceekdee/lora/blob/main/src/mod_params.rs">scroll to BoardType and ChipType</a>.
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/mod_params.rs">scroll to BoardType and ChipType</a>.

 One can add a LoRa board (the board name includes the chip type in case the board may include a range of chip types) and the ChipType, then modify the radio kind processing to support board-specific features.
 The ChipType is used for generic checks, alleviating the need to add a new board type check in places where a generic check will do.
 BoardType checks only need to be implemented where the specificity is board-related.
 There are examples of each type of check here:

-- <a href="https://github.com/ceekdee/lora/blob/main/src/sx1261_2/mod.rs">search for BoardType and ChipType</a>.
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/sx1261_2/mod.rs">search for BoardType and ChipType</a>.

 ## Chat